stjude-rust-labs/wdl/DEVELOPMENT.md

 You can always open a [discussion](https://github.com/stjude-rust-labs/wdl/discussions/categories/rule-proposals) with a propsal for a new lint rule.

 We also appreciate feedback on our documentation.
 Feel free to look over any of our `*.md` files and note any issues you find.
-You can also explore our lint rule documentation by [installing `sprocket`](https://stjude-rust-labs.github.io/sprocket/installation.html) and reading the output of `sprocket explain`. (nota bene: we hope to replace `sprocket explain` with a website where each rule will have a dedicated page, but that has not been realized yet)
+You can also explore our lint rule documentation by [installing `sprocket`](https://stjude-rust-labs.github.io/sprocket/installation.html) and reading the output of `sprocket explain`. (n.b.: we hope to replace `sprocket explain` with a website where each rule will have a dedicated page, but that has not been realized yet)

 ## What's the difference between `error`, `warning`, and `note`?